 Approximately 8 out of every 100 people in the United States will experience post-traumatic stress disorder (PTSD) at some point in their lives.
 That’s 10 percent of women and 4 percent of men in the country.
-A number of factors can increase the chance that an individual will develop PTSD at some point during their lives, including childhood trauma, lack of social support following the trauma event, and a history of mental illness or substance abuse.
+A number of factors can increase the chance that an individual will develop PTSD at some point during their lives, including childhood trauma, lack of social support following the trauma event, and a history of mental illness.

 If you are one of the 8 million Americans between the ages of 18 and older living with PTSD, you’ve likely wondered about the available treatment options to alleviate your symptoms and help you live a better, more fulfilling life.
 This article will go over a few major treatment options in detail; however, it’s important to remember that the best form of treatment will vary from person to person.
 To find the treatment that works best for you, it’s important to consult a qualified medical professional like Maulik K. Trivedi, M.D., a psychiatrist in Brandon.